 - 1 tablespoon hot milk plus more to thin if needed

 - 1 teaspoon instant espresso powder or instant coffee

 - Preheat oven to 350°F. Line 20 cupcake cavities with paper liners.

 - Combine 1/4 cup hot water and 2 tablespoons espresso powder (or instant coffee) in a small bowl; stir to dissolve.

 - Sift together the flour, baking soda, and sea salt.
 In the bowl of an electric mixer, combine the sugar, brown sugar and butter.
+Add the dissolved coffee mixture.
 Beat well on medium speed until well combined, 3 minutes.
 Add vanilla extract.
 Beat in eggs one at a time.
 Scrape down the bowl as needed and mix again.

 - Add 1/3 of the flour mixture to the bowl and beat until just combined.
 Beat in half of the buttermilk.
 Alternate the remaining flour and buttermilk, ending with the flour.
 Mix the last flour in until just combined.
 Scrape down the bowl and fold to make sure all the ingredients are well incorporated.